-SeatGeek: Customer guarantee
+SeatGeek review: Customer guarantee

 Like competitors, SeatGeek offers a 100% guarantee on its tickets.
 This promises that your tickets will be delivered in time for the event and provide valid entry to the event.
-If any of these things do not occur, you will be provided with comparable or better replacement tickets to the event or offered a refund.
-Like sites such as Ticketmaster, if the event is canceled and not rescheduled, you will be refunded the full purchase price.
+If any of these things do not occur, you will be provided with comparable or better replacement tickets to the event, or offered a refund.
+Like sites such as Ticketmaster, if the event is cancelled and not rescheduled, you will be refunded the full purchase price.

 SeatGeek: Buying tickets